Perturbation-theory informed integrators for cosmological simulations: Theory

 \subsection{Cosmological equations of motion for cold collisionless fluids}

 Non-relativistic large-scale cosmological simulations \cite{AnguloHahn:2022} focus on evolving the Vlasov--Poisson system of equations \cite{Peebles:1980,Rampf:2021}, which describes the collisionless evolution of the phase-space distribution function $f(\vecb{x},\vecb{p},t):\;\mathscr{C}\times\mathbb{R}^3\times\mathbb{R}\to\mathbb{R}_0^+$ (of dark matter, galaxies, stars,...) in an expanding universe.
 Coordinates $\vecb{x}\in\mathscr{C}\subseteq\mathbb{R}^3$ live in a configuration space co-moving with the expansion of the universe, where typically for simulations a flat 3-torus topology is assumed on $\mathscr{C}=[0,1)^3$.
-The Vlasov--Poisson system then reads
+Moreover, $\vecb{p}$ denotes the momentum coordinate, and $t$ is cosmic time.
+The Vlasov--Poisson system reads

-where $\Omega_\textrm{m}$ and $\Omega_\Lambda$ are the present-day density parameters of non-relativistic matter and of the cosmological constant (i.e.\ the simplest description of dark energy), respectively.
+where $\Omega_\mathrm{m}$ and $\Omega_\Lambda$ are the present-day density parameters of non-relativistic matter and of the cosmological constant (i.e.\ the simplest description of dark energy), respectively.
 We will often consider the Einstein--de~Sitter (EdS) limit with $\Omega_\Lambda\to0$, where $a(t)\propto t^{2/3}$.
 We ignore other forms of energy here, but our results are straightforwardly extended.

 In the $\Lambda$CDM paradigm, we can focus on cold dark matter (CDM), which means that we can assume the cold limit for the distribution function $f$, specifically